Qiaoyut/Qiaoyu-Tan.github.io/_pages/openings.md

 - Tabular Data Mining.
 AI + X (e.g., Healthcare, Education, and Finance)

 # Why Join Us?
-NYU Shanghai is the *Shanghai* campus of New York University, one of three degree-awarded campus (including New York, Shanghai, and Abu Dhabi) in NYU's Global System.
+- NYU Shanghai is one of the three degree-granting compuses (including New York, Shanghai, and Abu Dhabi) in New York University.
+NYU ranks **25th in the United States (US News)**.
+- Department of Computer Science is ranked 20th in the United States, according to CSRankings.

 # PhD Applications[Link](https://shanghai.nyu.edu/academics/graduate/computer-science-phd-program)
 (We have multiple positions for Fall every year)